 PO1 Develop an understanding of the theoretical foundations and the limits of computing.
 PO2 Apply existing models, techniques, algorithms, data structures, etc. for efficiently solving problems.

 PO3 Design, develop and evaluate new computer based systems for novel applications which meet the desired needs of industry and society.
 PO4 Develop understanding and insight of advanced computing techniques and use of advanced tools.
 PO5 Explore ideas and undertake original research at the cutting edge of computer science and its related areas.
-PO6 Function effectively as an individual or as a part of a multi-disciplinary team to accomplish defined goals.
 PO10 Continue to learn independently and engage in life-long learning.

+0 ' , , 0 /

 PO1 PO2 PO3 PO4 PO5 PO6 PO7 PO8 PO9 PO10 PSO1 PSO2 PSO3

-CO1 3 3 2 1 2 2 1 3 3 2
+CO1 3 3 2 2 1 2 3 2 2

-CO2 3 3 3 1 2 2 1 3 3 2
+CO2 3 3 2 2 1 2 3 2 2

-CO3 3 3 3 3 3 2 1 3 2 2
+CO3 3 3 2 2 1 2 3 2 2

-CO4 3 3 3 3 3 2 2 3 3 2
+CO4 3 3 2 2 1 2 3 3 2

-CO5 3 3 3 3 3 2 3 3 3 2
+CO5 3 3 2 2 1 2 2 3 2

-Туре Code Winalasa Canaar Natawarka L-T-P Credits Marks PE 18MS2T04 Wireless Sensor Networks 3 100 Objectives The objective of this course is to offer an overview of the unique design challenges presented by wireless sensor networks, and a practical introduction to wireless sensor network programming at various levels.
-Pre-Requisites Knowledge of computer networks and wireless communication are required.
+Туре Code Wireless Sensor Networks L-T-P Credits Marks PE 18MS2T04 wireless Sensor Networks 3-0-0 3 100 Objecti ves The objective of this course is to offer an overview of the unique design challenges presented by wireless sensor networks, and a practical introduction to wireless sensor network programming at various levels.
+Pre-Requisites Knowledge of computer networks and wireless communication are re-